isabella232/document-services.en/help/pdfservices/overview-pdfservices.md

     <div>
    <a href="createpdffromhtml.md"><strong>Create a PDF from HTML or MS Office in a few minutes with PDF Tools API and Node.js</strong></a>
     </div>
-    <em>Digitizing document workflows has never been easier with the new Adobe PDF Tools API which provides developers free range to pick and choose between several powerful PDF manipulation services to meet the needs of complicated business workflows</em>
+    <em>Adobe PDF Tools API which provides developers free range to pick and choose between several powerful PDF manipulation services to meet the needs of complicated business workflows</em>
     <br>
   </td>
   <td>